jesse adams stein

 Writing

-My latest works are two edited collections (co-edited with Chantel Carr), entitled Designing through Planetary Breakdown and Working through Planetary Breakdown (both Routledge 2025).
-These two collections are the result of our pioneering interdisciplinary symposium All Hands on Deck 2023, founded by myself and Carr.
+My recent works include two edited collections (co-edited with Chantel Carr), entitled Designing through Planetary Breakdown and Working through Planetary Breakdown (both Routledge 2025).
+These books are the result of our pioneering interdisciplinary symposium All Hands on Deck 2023, founded by myself and Carr.
 I am the author of Industrial Craft in Australia (Palgrave Macmillan 2021), and Hot Metal (Manchester University Press 2016).
+See the pages on Academic Writing and Other Writing for more information.

 Public History